 - Delivery — The SRD (Requestable Offering) is used to activate the Service Offering (for example, initially setting up the equipment to use a phone service).
 Users pay an activation fee only once.
 You can have only one Delivery SRD for each service offering.

 Transactional — An SRD (Requestable Offering) used to make a request which is associated with a Service Offering (for example, phone service, internet, and so on), or an SRD used to make any other request.
 You can have multiple Transactional SRDs for each service offering.

 Note: Each Transactional SRD can be related to multiple service offerings.
 If you select a new service offering and save the SRD, the previous service offering relationship is not deleted.
 Instead, the new service offering is added to existing relationships, although you cannot see the multiple relationships from this form.
 You must administer your Transactional SRDs as request actions in the Atrium Service Catalog.

 Create Business Process

 (Optional) Works with the Service field if you properly configured the SRM Request Definition Settings form.
-See Setting options in the Service Request Definition Settings form.
-If the Create Business Process check box is selected (the default) and you have related a service CI to the SRD, the SRD automatically creates the process that works with the service CI.
+For more information, see Setting options in the Service Request Definition Settings form.
+If the Create Business Process checkbox is selected (the default) and you have related a service CI to the SRD, the SRD automatically creates the process that works with the service CI.